-- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - The 10 Mb/s single twisted-pair Ethernet interface defined by this project will maintain a favorable cost balance for applications operating over twisted pair copper cables. - As a PHY project providing rate reduction over a single twisted pair and extending the single-pair Ethernet networking to longer-reach and lower-cost applications, there will be a balance of costs for infrastructure vs. attached stations. - The cost factors for Ethernet components and systems are well known.
-The proposed project may introduce new cost factors which can be quantified. - Prior experience in the development of other twisted-pair copper physical layer specifications for Ethernet indicates that the specifications developed by this project will entail a reasonable cost for the resulting performance. - The reduction in the number of legacy networks requiring specialized components, expertise, and gateways in the targeted markets will result in a significant drop in both installation and operational costs. - Overall costs are minimized by introducing Ethernet network architecture, management, and software into the automotive environment. - Migrating automotive and automation networking to Ethernet results in a significant improvement in system price/performance.
+- a) Balanced costs (infrastructure versus attached stations).

+- b) Known cost factors.

+- c) Consideration of installation costs.

+- d) Consideration of operational costs (e.g., energy consumption).

+- e) Other areas, as appropriate.

+The 10 Mb/s single-pair Ethernet interface to be defined by this project will maintain a favorable cost balance for applications operating over a single balanced pair of conductors.

+As a PHY project providing rate reduction over a single pair and extending the single pair Ethernet networking to longer-reach and lower-cost applications, there will be a balance of costs for infrastructure vs. attached stations.

+The cost factors for Ethernet components and systems are well known.
+The proposed project may introduce new cost factors which can be quantified.

+Prior experience in the development of the 100BASE-T1 and 1000BASE-T1 specifications for Ethernet indicates that the specifications developed by this project will entail a reasonable cost for the resulting performance.

+The reduction in the number of legacy networks requiring specialized components, expertise, and gateways in the targeted markets is anticipated to result in a significant drop in both installation and operational costs.

+Overall costs are anticipated to be minimized by introducing Ethernet network architecture, management, and software into the target environments.

+Migrating intra-system control, automotive, and automation networking to Ethernet is anticipated to result in a significant improvement in system cost/performance.

+Thank You!